PMI VectorLink: Continuing to Reduce the Burden of Malaria around the World

 - Indoor residual spraying, combined with entomological monitoring can reduce the number of malaria-transmitting mosquitoes.

-- Abt-led malaria programs have protected more than 60 million people from malaria – so far.
+- Abt-led malaria programs have protected more than 20 million people from malaria in 2018.

 The world has seen major reductions in morbidity and mortality from malaria in the past decade.
 The majority of these gains have happened in Africa and primarily are due to investments in vector control interventions by the U.S. President’s Malaria Initiative (PMI), the Global Fund, and country governments.

 Still, malaria kills more than 400,000 people every year, and millions more fall sick from this vector-borne disease.
 Young children and pregnant women are among the most vulnerable.

 Since 2006, the PMI has protected millions of people in sub-Saharan Africa from malaria through indoor residual spraying (IRS), which kills the mosquitoes that transmit malaria by spraying insecticide on the walls, ceilings and other indoor resting places of those mosquitoes.
 Abt Associates has contributed to this by leading the PMI Africa Indoor Residual Spraying Project (AIRS) project.

 In September 2017, the United States continued its commitment to tackling this deadly disease, launching the five-year PMI VectorLink Project, also led by Abt.
 Working across 24 countries in Africa, the PMI VectorLink Project conducts robust entomological monitoring and is equipping countries to plan and implement IRS programs and other proven, life-saving malaria vector control interventions, including insecticide-treated nets.